 Experiencing the kidnapping of a loved one is a frightening experience.
 As well as dealing with worry and uncertainty, many families experience practical challenges that arise as a result of what they are going through.
-Hostage UK is here for you.
-We can help you to solve problems as they arise, better understand how to work with the government and other agencies, and get you access to professionals able to assist with specialist issues free of charge.
+Hostage UK can help you to solve problems as they arise, better understand how to work with the government and other agencies, and get you access to professionals able to assist with specialist issues free of charge.

 Relationships with government and outside agencies